 Generally, February is a month for pruning, although since it is often a cold month it is always best to wait for a mild spell.
 What to do in the garden in February also depends where in the country you garden, as different areas can experience very different weather conditions during the same period.

 This means if you garden in the south of England or have a garden which is sheltered, more can be done earlier, but northern gardeners, especially those with exposed plots, may need to leave tasks to late February or Early March.
 All gardening calendars are just a guide it depends on the weather.

 Since February is a pruning month for those two tricky climbers Clematis and Wisteria below are links to the advice pages and short videos explaining how to prune.

 February is the time for pruning month Clematis and Wisteria which is really important to keep them flowering.
 Pruning at this time of year is essential for Wisteria to ensure it flowers reliably each year.
 Also the right time for pruning all Clematis except Group 1.

 Getting Wisteria to flower is more reliable if you prune it correctly.
 Video advice on Wisteria: how to make Wisteria flower and advice video on how to prune wisteria, and a video on winter prune wisteria.

 For pruning clematis it is first necessary to work out to which pruning group the Clematis belongs and then check out how to prune it.
 Video advice on pruning Clematis: Clematis pruning groups 1,2 and 3 explained, How to prune Group 2 and Group 3 Clematis.

-Pruning in February
+Other plants pruned in February